Appwrite vs Centrali — which backend should you choose?

 Choose Centrali if you...

-• Need background jobs, scheduling, and workflow automation
+• Need background jobs, scheduling, and event-driven functions

-• Want flexible auth — bring your own provider (Clerk, Auth0, etc.)
+• Want flexible auth — bring your own provider (Clerk, Auth0)

 Choose Appwrite if you...